mathewgomas-alfred/mathewgomas.io/user_manual/loading_saving_brushes.rst

 To start, the Brush Settings Editor panel can be accessed in the toolbar, between the :guilabel:`Blending Modes` button on the right and the :guilabel:`Patterns` button on the left.
-Alternately, you can use the function key :kbd:`F5` to open it.
+Alternately, you can use the :kbd:`F5` key to open it.

 When you open Brush Settings Editor panel you will see something like